jackdesert/jackdesert.github.io/_posts/2018-07-05-uwsgi-nginx--common-hurdles.markdown

 The next article will be released by the end of July, 2018.
 It will add Systemd and Emperor to the mix.

-The code used for this tutorial is available at https://github.com/jackdesert/simple-uwsgi-example.
+The code used for this tutorial is available at https://github.com/jackdesert/simple-uwsgi-nginx-tutorial.

 Installation (The Easy Part)
 ----------------------------

-This tutorial was run on an EC2 instance running Ubuntu 16.04.
+This tutorial was run on an t2.micro EC2 instance running Ubuntu 16.04.
+If you are using something that is not an ubuntu derivative, you will need to change the `apt install` to something appropriate for your OS.

+Log in to the box where you want to run this tutorial.

+    ssh ubuntu@some-amazon-instance

 Install uwsgi and the python(3) plugin we will need.